dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/05-hello-functions/README.md

 <img src="../assets/img/cyd-greetings-planet-with-bug.gif" alt="CYD Greetings Planet program with a visual bug">

 Nuts.

 We've got a bug.
 Based on what's on the screen, can you look at the code and figure out where it all went wrong?

 <details>
   <summary>Where it went wrong</summary>

   ---
   The `fillRect()` methods we're using in our for loops to erase our box as it moves are still set to 140 pixels, but our string now takes up 192 pixels, which means there are 26 pixles on each side not getting erased.

   ---
 </details>

-The trivial way to fix this is to move the `delay()` function and `fillRect()` method still in the for loops into our `drawTextBox()` function, then replace `140` with <var>`boxWidth`</var>, but that still leaves the issue of whether to erase from the top or bottom, and it seriously violates the principle of Separation of Concerns (our functions should only be doing one thing).
+The trivial way to fix this is to move the `delay()` function and `fillRect()` method still in the for loops into our `drawTextBox()` function, then replace `90` with <var>`boxXoffset`</var> and `140` with <var>`boxWidth`</var>, but that still leaves the issue of whether to erase from the top or bottom, and it seriously violates the principle of Separation of Concerns (our functions should only be doing one thing).

 We could calculate all of our variables in the `loop()` function, but then we'd have to pass six arguments into `drawTextBox()` and that seems unwieldy, so we're going to need approach this from a different angle.